 As winter weather sets in, working out how to stay warm in a cold office does more than improve morale and productivity, it can keep your heating bill under control.

-Here we provide you with tips on what to do when your office is too cold.
-We include ways to accommodate employees who are more sensitive to chilly office environments.
-You won’t find a temperature that suits everyone, but you can provide ways to accommodate everyone.
+Here are tips for how to stay warm at work.
+Some employees are more sensitive to being cold in the office.
+You won’t find a temperature that suits everyone, but we share ways to accommodate everyone.